 For those who perhaps were not born and raised in the South and find the monogram a blaring question mark over their heads, here is a quick briefing.
 Monogram, by definition, is the artful and intentional placement of letters (initials) as a way to represent and identify yourself.
 There are many ways to make a monogram, and most widely we see the Victorian format, which puts the order of initial as: first initial, last initial (in a larger, more pronounced size), then middle initial last.
 This places an emphasis on the last name and therefore, an emphasis on family, something we Southerners hold near and dear.

-We can’t forget to mention the monogram’s roots in Christianity, with the Chi Rho, the monogram of Jesus Christ.
-The first two Greek letters in Christ are the Chi and the Rho, which look like an “X” and a “P” to us westerners.
-These letters combined make a symbol that represents Jesus Christ.
-Most popular is the story of the Chi Rho and Emperor Constantine I. Nervous about leading his army into battle, Constantine prayed for strength and looked up to the sky, where he saw the Chi Rho symbol accompanied by the words “in this sign you will conquer,” (or in hoc signo vinces in Latin).
+This particular monogram can be found tied to the story of Emperor Constantine I. Nervous about leading his army into battle, Constantine prayed for strength and looked up to the sky, where he saw the Chi Rho symbol accompanied by the words “in this sign you will conquer,” (or in hoc signo vinces in Latin).
 This vision then led to him dreaming of Jesus telling him that this symbol would be a safeguard to him in battle.
 Thus, Constantine had the Chi Rho put onto his soldiers’ shields and sure enough, he won the battle.

 In the 6th century, the monogram found its place on coins in Ancient Rome as a way for the rulers of the area to authenticate the coins.
 Fast forward a bit to the 8th century, when Charlemagne is credited to a widespread usage of the monogram on goods as a way to represent his power and authority over an area that he conquered.
 From there on out, the monogram was often used by royalty or military to show their power and position of stature by marking things with their initials.